kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/beliefs-that-hinder-learning.md

 If you frequently catch yourself using negative language or self-critical statements, such as "I'm not good enough" or "I always fail," it's likely a sign of a limiting belief.

-*Example:* Chioma receives a lower grade than she expected on her first exam.
+*Example:* Chioma receives a lower grade than she expected on her first programming assignment.
 She immediately starts berating herself, saying, "I'm so stupid.
-I'll never be able to succeed in this program.
+I'll never be able to succeed in this degree.
 Maybe I'm just not cut out for this."

 **Feelings of fear or self-doubt**